lucasgrelaud/summerschool2019-jiskefet-backend/README.md

 ## Install PostgreSQL

-We use a **PostgreSQL database** to store and manage easily file's data and metadata because we can't predict data model, run thoses commands tho install PostgreSQL on your server
+We use a **PostgreSQL database** to store and manage easily file's data and metadata because we can't predict data model, run those command to install PostgreSQL on your server

     sudo yum install postgresql-server postgresql-contrib